yuvrajverma01/yuvrajverma01/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 I’m currently looking for internship oppurtunities.
-- 🎓 Currently pursuing Computer Science Engineering (Pre-Final Year)
+- 🎓 Currently pursuing Computer Science Engineering (Final Year)
 - 👨‍💻 Fluent in Python and C++ and have a knowledge of web development too.
 - 🔭 Exploring Competetive Programming.
 - 🌱 Enthusiast in Cyber Security and Machine Learning.